saitej-a/Infosys_text_summarizer/README.md

 ### Model Selection and Dataset

 Initially, we chose the `bert-base-uncased` model from Hugging Face's Transformers library for extractive summarization.
 BERT (Bidirectional Encoder Representations from Transformers) is known for its robust language understanding capabilities, making it suitable for tasks requiring deep comprehension of the text.
-(Source :- https://huggingface.co/docs/transformers/en/tasks/summarization )
+(Source: [Hugging Face](https://huggingface.co/docs/transformers/en/tasks/summarization))

 For training and fine-tuning this model, we selected the CNN/DailyMail dataset, a widely recognized dataset for summarization tasks.
 This dataset consists of news articles and their corresponding summaries, providing a substantial amount of data for training summarization models.

-- Here is the link to the Dataset : https://www.kaggle.com/datasets/endofnight17j03/cnn-dailymail
+- Here is the link to the Dataset: [CNN/DailyMail Dataset](https://www.kaggle.com/datasets/endofnight17j03/cnn-dailymail)

 ### Preprocessing

 We used the `BertTokenizer` for tokenizing the input text.
 Tokenization involves splitting text into tokens, which are smaller units like words or subwords.
 This step is crucial for transforming the text data into a format that the BERT model can process.
 Proper tokenization ensures that the model can accurately interpret and learn from the input data.